Business Leader, avoid the temptation of “buying new sneakers” for your IT department!

 About the author

-Jussi Poikolainen is the Head of Business Core Renewal at Sofigate.
+Jussi Poikolainen is a Business Executive at Sofigate.
 Jussi joined Sofigate in early 2019 after a decade of leading sales and marketing and captaining Nordic, European and EMEA business areas for several global electronics brands.